Nitesh-bit/useMovie/README.md

 - Search the movie by entering the name of the movie.
 - Click on a particular movie for viewing the movie details.
 - Give star rating to the watched movie and added to the watched list
-- View the watched movie in watched moie list and from there user can delete that movie if they want
+- View the watched movie in watched movie list and from there user can delete that movie if they want

 ### Screenshots